rodaisol/rodai/README.md

 ### Exclusive Features for $RODAI Holders

-$RODAI holders will also benefit from exclusive features within RODKit, designed to enhance their experience and provide them with additional value.
+$RODAI holders will also benefit from exclusive features within Aerosol, designed to enhance their experience and provide them with additional value.
 These features are a testament to our commitment to the $RODAI community and aim to offer unique benefits to our investors.

 ### Community Benefits

-The use of RODKit will positively impact the $RODAI ecosystem, irrespective of the payment method chosen.
+The use of Aerosol will positively impact the $RODAI ecosystem, irrespective of the payment method chosen.
 Through our support for the treasury and the implementation of a token burn strategy for all transactions, we are committed to ensuring that the platform not only meets the needs of our users but also contributes to the overall health and growth of the community.

-As RODKit is still under development, we are dedicated to creating a seamless, inclusive, and beneficial experience for all involved.
+As Aerosol is still under development, we are dedicated to creating a seamless, inclusive, and beneficial experience for all involved.
 By embracing a wide array of payment options and providing exclusive benefits to $RODAI holders, our goal is to build a robust and thriving ecosystem on the Solana blockchain.

 ## Contact and Social Media